 There are various signs that indicate your WooCommerce store does not scale.
-For example, you may experience a spike in loading times, or experience sluggish performance while navigating through the store – especially in rush hours.
-Similarly, you may also feel delays after executing actions like updating a cart, filtering through products, or while processing orders from the backend.
+For example, you may experience a spike in loading times or experience sluggish performance while navigating through the store – especially during rush hours.
+Similarly, you may also feel delays after executing actions like updating a cart, filtering through products, or processing orders from the backend.

 All of the above problems will occur when your server is unresponsive – or slow – while processing your store’s visitors and customers.
 The performance problems mentioned above make your site not scale.
 How?
 Well, when your site repeatedly fails to perform the tasks it needs to perform in a timely manner, your performance problems have become scaling problems.
 Because more traffic will make it a lot worse.
 And as a business owner, you want more traffic.